 Before you are admitted you will need the following;

-We will provide you with your own room for up to 28 days between the hours of 7 pm and 9 am.
-Monday – Sundays and Bank Holidays are 5pm – 10am.
+We will provide you with your own room for up to 28 days, 7 days a week.

 In return we expect

-Please be aware that CHESS has a zero tolerance to Alcohol and drugs, which are strictly banned from the Night Shelter
+Please be aware that CHESS has a zero tolerance to alcohol and drugs, which are strictly banned from the Shelter

-What will happen when I get to the night shelter?
+What will happen when I get to the shelter?

-CHESS has seven single bedrooms.
-If you agree to commit yourself to working with CHESS staff to resolve your difficulties, then you will be allocated a room and your initial stay is for 28 nights which can be extended (provided you stick to the rules, remain homeless and pay your service charge.
+CHESS has five single bedrooms.
+If you agree to commit yourself to working with CHESS staff to resolve your difficulties then you will be allocated a room.
+Your initial stay is for 28 nights which can be extended (provided you stick to the rules, remain homeless and pay your service charge.
 This will allow you sufficient time to agree a risk and needs assessment along with a support plan, which aims to help you with any problems and more permanent accommodation.

 We encourage residents to get jobs.
 Your contribution towards your keep will depend upon how much you earn.